Beakman's World: Season 3 (1995)

-Season 4 (1996–1998)
+Season 4 (1996–1997)

-Theme song

-The Beakman's World theme song was composed by Mark Mothersbaugh of Devo fame.
-The Beakman's World theme is an amalgam of Zydeco and Synthpop.
-An accordion is used for its main riff.
-The song also prominently features a wide array of wacky sound effects.

 Home media

 On September 7, 2004, a DVD entitled The Best of Beakman's World was released.
 This DVD is a direct transfer of the VHS tape of the same name, and features only experiments and segments taken from The Beakman Challenge.
 There have yet to be any full-episode releases on DVD.

 All 4 seasons were available on Netflix with the exception of the following five episodes: 9 (1-9), 24 (1-24), 31 (2-5), 51 (2-25) and 66 (4-1), as noted in the chart above.
 Their streaming license ended on September 30, 2014, and the content was removed from their site.
 Beakman's World returned to television on MeTV beginning on October 2, 2016, showing two episodes every Sunday.

 Awards

-Beakman’s World was nominated for and won numerous awards:
+Beakman's World was nominated for and won numerous awards: